-Laura Malina Seiler: "Your body wants to have the information that you are doing the thing again so that it can get its hormone cocktail.
-If you don't do that, the feeling comes on 'This doesn't feel right somehow'.
-That's how your body makes you hold on to habits."
-So if you want to change something, your body and mind are in disharmony for a short time.
-Laura Malina Seiler: "At that moment your mind wants something different from your body.
-Your body wants the same hormones that it otherwise gets.
-But your mind wants to change something because it's more rational."
-In that moment of disharmony we feel insecure and bad.
-And that's why most people don't change anything in that moment.
+Laura Malina Seiler: "Your body wants the info that you're doing this thing again so it gets its hormone cocktail.
+If you don't, the feeling comes up 'This doesn't feel right somehow.'
+That's how your body gets you to stick to habits."
+So when you want to change something, your body and mind are in disharmony for a short time.
+Laura Malina Seiler: "Your mind wants something different from your body at that moment.
+Your body wants the same hormones that it normally gets.
+Your mind, however, wants to change something because it is more rational."
+In the moment of disharmony we feel unsafe and bad.
+And that's why most people don't change anything at that moment.

 But of course, that's not the solution.
 So what can you do to trick your body and create positive Changes in your life to bring?
 Laura Malina Seiler knows, "What you want to achieve has to be more emotionally positively charged than what your body has been getting so far.
 So you need to create a feeling that's stronger than your body's addiction to its hormone cocktail."

 Visualize big goals, but still think in many small steps.
 Make change as easy as possible for yourself.
 Your body has gotten used to something and wants it back.
 But that has nothing to do with whether that thing is right or wrong.
 Because often it is sugar, cigarettes, alcohol or other stimulants and consumer goods.
 Your body does everything it can to get to its goal - even though sugar and the like are of course not good for it.

 So your goal is: Be mentally stronger than the biochemical craving of your body!
 Discipline is like a muscle that you can exercise.
 Laura Malina Seiler: "How you can end this inner conflict?
 By gradually restoring the harmony between your body and mind.
 Because at some point, your body no longer asks for the old information, but for the new.
 You can reprogram yourself so that soon your body will be working for you again and not against you."